Daylily-Informatics/daylily-ephemeral-cluster-tmp/README.md

 # In Progress // Future Development

-## Re-enable Sentieon Workflows & Include in Benchmarking

-- I have a demo lisc, and old working workflows (but they are ~2yrs out of date at this point).
-I will be updating these workflows and including them in the benchmarking results.

-## Add Strobe Aligner To Benchmarking

-- The aligner is already included, but I have not been running it as my $ resources are v. limited.

 ## Using Data From Benchmarking Experiments, Complete The Comprehensive Cost Caclulator

 - Rough draft script is running already, with best guesses for things like compute time per-x coverage, etc.

-## Break Daylily Into 2 Parts: 1) Ephermal Cluster Manager 2) Analysis Pipeline

-- The `daylily` repo grew from an analysis pipeline, and has co-mingled the ephmeral cluster infrastructure (which is not tied to any particular pipeline orchestrator).
-Breaking it into 2 parts will make things more modular and easier to maintain.

 ## Update Analysis Pipeline To Run With Snakemake v8.*